EPCCed/archer2-gpu-course/README.md

 git clone https://github.com/EPCCed/archer2-gpu-course.git
 cd archer2-gpu-course
 ```

 For the examples and exercises in the course, we will use the
-Cray compiler driver.
+AMD compiler driver.
 To access this
 ```
 module load PrgEnv-amd
 module load rocm
 module load craype-accel-amd-gfx90a
 module load craype-x86-milan
 ```

 Check you can compile and run a very simple program
 and submit the associated script to the queue system.
 ```